Explore Courses

 Is a calculator allowed in the GMAT Exam?

 Yes.
-A basic calculator is provided on the computer screen during the GMAT Quantitative section.
+A basic calculator is provided on the computer screen during the GMAT.
+Data Insights section but not the Quantitative Reasoning section.

 Is it possible to skip questions in the GMAT Quantitative section and come back to them later?